Updated December 2023

 And then there’s usually a long back-and-forth throughout the entire duration of the project where you’re negotiating ideas with the client.
 This process usually involves plenty of edits, discussions, and revisions of your original concept.

 Whether it’s about settling the budget or debating some tiny detail, graphic designers almost never get final say on the finished product.
 The work evolves as it progresses—and the client always comes first.

 That’s why communication, collaboration, and flexibility are such important skills for graphic designers.
 You need a thick skin to succeed in this business!

 Myth #10: It Takes at least 2 years to FInish graphic design training

 Yes, some graphic design schools offer two-year programs—but there are other alternatives out there.
 You’ll find accelerated training that takes well under a year to complete.
 You can even do a part-time graphic design program in less than 24 months.

-At Herzing College Toronto, we offer a 10-month accelerated graphic design program.
+At Herzing College, we offer a 10-month accelerated graphic design program.
 Training also includes a six-week internship.

 So, if a busy schedule or limited budget is holding you back from taking a longer program, know that shorter, flexible options are out there!

 Still Have questions about Graphic design?

 If you’re wondering about graphic design training or have questions about the career, your next step is to talk with an admissions advisor.
 Advisors are experts in matching students with programs and helping them map out a career plan that works.